itsriodejaneiro/itsrio-site/plugins/intuitive-custom-post-order/readme.txt

 1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Select sortable items from 'Intuitive CPT' menu of Setting menu in WordPress.
+3. Select sortable items from 'Intuitive CPO' menu of Setting menu in WordPress.

 == Screenshots ==

-1. Reorder post
+1. Settings
-2. Reorder taxonomy
+2. Reorder Posts
-3. Settings
+3. Reorder Taxonomies
+4. ( for Multisite ) Network Settings
+5. ( for Multisite ) Reorder Sites

 == Frequently Asked Questions ==